PHRABAL/DRL-Tennis/Report.md

 <img src="Noise_decay_method_versus_Exploratory_Boost.png">

 <i>LEFT: Best result from using the traditional slow transition from explore to exploit.
 RIGHT: Best result from Exploratory Boost approach.</i>

+the long lead up of early episodes where the agents did not seem to get any traction.
+There was no change to the default Ornstein-Uhlenbeck noise parameters (0.15 theta and 0.2 sigma.)